My husband, son, and I have always been a two-dog family.

 If You Offer It, They Will Come

 We still have teams coming to visit.
 Ironically, Nala has likely become even more socialized than our other dogs were at her age due to everyone wanting to get out of their house.
 Since we have also been hunkering down at home, these visits have provided a social outlet for us, too.
 Friends ask to visit when they need some “puppy therapy.”
-Sadly, some of those friends lost their own dogs this summer, so they are truly finding joy in being with Simba and Nala.
+Sadly, some of those friends lost their own dogs this summer, so they truly find joy in being with Simba and Nala.

 We live across the street from a beautiful park on a dead-end street by a lake, and during summer/fall, there is a constant flow of people and dogs walking past our house all day long.
 Nala believes they are all coming to see her.
 She sits and watches, wagging her tail.
 Sometimes, they interrupt their walk to come to visit her – provided they agree to follow our protocol, of course.
 Other times, they don’t.
 Such is life.